 Under current tax law, the first £30,000 of a compensation payment will be tax-free.
 Normal tax rules will apply to payments in excess of this.

-Normal tax rules will apply to CILON payments (and to your pension if in payment).
-National Insurance will also apply to CILON payments.
+Normal tax rules will apply to compensation in lieu of notice payments (and to your pension if in payment).
+National Insurance will also apply to compensation in lieu of notice payments.